Yi-Heng Hao, Ph.D.

 B.S., Biology, the University of Puerto Rico at Cayey

 I started my Ph.D. at UTSW in 2018 and joined the Sorrell Lab in February 2019.
-I am interested in understanding the role of the Aryl Hydrocarbon Receptor (AhR) in the regulation of colon cancer.
-Outside of the lab, I enjoy playing board games with friends, dancing, and reading.
+I am interested in understanding the role of tryptophan metabolites in liver cancer.
+Outside of the lab, I enjoy playing board games with friends, dancing, and trying new restaurants.

 Email